gvwilson/thirdbit/src/fiction/makers-return/index.md

 "No!"
 Mayor Lupus barked.
-"Nobody does anythin' unless *I* say so.
+"No more shootin' unless *I* say so.
 You got that?"

 The crocodile glanced at her,